Rainymood/rainymood.github.io/_posts/2025-01-08-pregnant-problems.md

 ### finding a coworking spot in vienna

 A while ago I was visiting Vienna and had my first online meeting at 9:00.
-At 8:30 I was walking from my hotel to the city center but I had a pressing and somewhat urgent problem: finding a good café to do some remote work in.
+At 8:30 I was walking from my hotel to the city center, but I had a pressing and somewhat urgent problem: finding a good café to do some remote work in.
 For those 30 minutes, and I did find a nice café in some online directory, I had this specific and timely problem.
 I find that this example highlights the timeliness of our problems.

 ![](/../assets/2025-01-08-pregnant-problems/2025-01-08-13-53-43.png){: .align-center}